Virasoro Generators in the Fibonacci Model Tensor Network -- Tackling Finite Size Effects: Tensor network construction of lattice transfer matrices

 The tensor units of Fibonacci string-net \eqref{eq:fib-triangle} are triangles.
 To calculate the corresponding spectrum conveniently, we first build a 4-leg tensor (a square) with a pair of triangles: \DiagramI{

 } \DiagramII{

 }

-Using such a tensor unit, we would like to construct the transfer matrix $M$ --- which is the discrete version of the path-integral of the CFT on a cylinder, the latter is reviewed in the appendix.
+Using such a tensor unit, we would like to construct the transfer matrix $M$, which is the discrete version of the path-integral of the CFT on a cylinder.
 Consider putting the basic tensor units together to form a ring: \DiagramI{

 }

 Different from the square lattice case (e.g. typically in the 2D Ising model), the indices of $A_{ijkl}$ are placed at corners, so they should be connected carefully in the particular order and orientation during contractions.
 Furthermore, the above cylinder $\tilde{M}$ is still not sufficient for a correct transfer matrix that is equal only to the exponentiation of the Hermitian.
 If we stack these cylinders row by row, the result will be a slanted cylinder and an additional phase will appear in the final spectrum.
 By putting two copies of cylinders with opposite orientations together, i.e.\ taking